Possession with Intent to Sell

 What Determines “Intent to Sell?”

-The prosecution must be able to prove the following elements to secure
+The prosecution must be able to prove the following elements to secure a conviction:

 - The defendant unlawfully possessed a controlled substance